10+ Cyber Security Decisions You (and Me) Will Regret in The Future [Updated]

 — Bitperplex’ed 🔥 (@Bitperplexed) January 29, 2018

 It’s nothing wrong with facing difficulties to understand new technologies.
-It’s wrong trying to ignore or postpone them because it will be disadvantageous for your online safety in the long run.
+It’s wrong trying to ignore or postpone them because it will affect your online safety in the long run.

 3 main reasons why should you use/activate two-factor authentication (2FA):